Schreiber-und-Freunde/porky/README.md

 ## OS-X
 * Download this projekt and unzip the archive into your Adobe InDesign Scripts Panel folder
+* porky requires Node.js installed, so download and install the latest version from https://nodejs.org
 * In order to run correctly, porky needs the following npm modules to be installed:
   - request, sqlite3, mysql, pg, xml2js, htmlparser, markdown, brucedown and html-entities
   - navigate via terminal to the porky project folder on your file system where the file package.json is located and enter 'npm install'